LLMGA: Multimodal Large Language Model based Generation Assistant: More Training and Evaluation Details

 \section{More Training and Evaluation Details}

 In addition to the LLMGA (SD1.5) described in the paper, we have also conducted training for LLMGA (SDXL).
 LLMGA (SDXL) follows a training process and configuration similar to that of LLMGA (SD1.5) but demonstrates even higher-quality generation.
 Specifically, for the first training stage, we employ the same MLLM as utilized in LLMGA (SD1.5).
-Regarding MLLM, we utilize the pretrained LLaVA-7B or LLaVA-13B as the initial MLLM.
+Regarding MLLM, we utilize the pretrained LLaVA-1.5-7B or LLaVA-1.5-13B as the initial MLLM.
 Our optimization approach involves the use of the AdamW optimizer, with the learning rate set at $2\times10^{-5}$ and weight decay at $0$, respectively.
 Additionally, we adopt the CosineLR learning rate scheduler.
-The total batch size and number of epochs are configured at $128$ and $6$, respectively.
+The total batch size and number of epochs are configured at $128$ and $1$, respectively.
 MLLM training is carried out on our constructed datasets as described in the paper.
-Furthermore, the training ratios for prompt refinement, similar image generation, inpainting \& outpainting, and visual question answering are defined as $0.5$, $1$, $1$, and $1$, respectively.
+Furthermore, the training ratios for VQA (LLaVA v1.5 mix665k), QA (Alpaca), prompt refinement, similar image generation, inpainting \& outpainting, and instruction-based editing are specified as $1$, $0.3$, $0.3$, $0.3$, $0.3$ and $0.3$, respectively.

-For the second stage of training, we adopt the Stable Diffusion XL (SDXL) as the initial image generation or editing model.
+For the second stage of training, we adopt the Stable Diffusion XL (SDXL)~\cite{sdxl} as the initial image generation or editing model.
 We train these models with AdamW optimizer, setting the learning rate to $1\times10^{-5}$.
 The total batch size is set to $32$.
-We train SD1XL by $5\times10^{4}$ iterations.
-For both T2I generation and editing, we conduct training on the LAION-Aesthetic dataset, using the generation prompts generated by the first-stage pretrained MLLM as guidance.
+We train SDXL by $5\times10^{4}$ iterations.
+For both T2I generation and inpainting \& outpainting, we conduct training on the LAION-Aesthetic dataset, using the generation prompts generated by the first-stage pretrained MLLM as guidance.
 The input patch sizes are set to $1024 \times 1024$.
-Moreover, similar to SD1.5, we randomly generate masks for SDXL inpainting and outpainting, including box masks, irregular masks, and boundary masks.
+Moreover, similar to SD1.5, we randomly generate masks for SDXL inpainting \& outpainting, including box masks, irregular masks, and boundary masks.

-To evaluate our LLMGA quantitatively, we employ a diverse set of metrics.
-For evaluating the quality and diversity of generated images, we utilize the Inception Score (IS) ~\cite{IS}, and Fr\'{e}chet Inception Distance (FID)~\cite{FID}.
-We leverage CLIP-based metrics~\cite{CLIP} CLIP-I to assess the content similarity between generated and ground-truth images.